wawiesel/BootsOnTheGround/README.rst

 - SPDLOG_ - fast, versatile logging [C++]
 - ZLIB_ - compession/decompression algorithm [C++]

-Once the interface of BOTG clarifies, the only changes will be adding new TPLS, and adding versioning support for finding those TPLS.
+Once the interface of BOTG crystalizes, the only changes will be adding new TPLS, and adding versioning support for finding those TPLS.

 BOTG Macros
 -----------

-But BOTG also provides a system for building projects from a pool of packages, with support for package versioning (eventually) with easy-to-use macros for all the relevant components of the CMake_/TriBITS_ process.
-These macros are all contained in the ``BOTG.cmake`` file which can be bootstrapped into any project build!
+BOTG provides a small set of macros for building projects from a pool of packages, *eventually* with support for package versioning.
+These macros are all contained in the ``BOTG.cmake`` file which can be bootstrapped into any project build.

 - ``botgProject()`` - declare a project (inside root CMakeLists.txt)
 - ``botgPackage( name )`` - declare a package (inside subdir CMakeLists.txt)